prgJ/tp/docs/UserGuide.md

 * The **About the User Guide** section introduces you to icons and unfamiliar terms used throughout this document.

-* The **Features** section provides you with step-by-step instructions for every product feature.
+* The **Features** section provides you with step-by-step instructions for every feature.

 * The **FAQ** section provides you with the answer to commonly asked questions.

-* The **Command Summary** section provides a summary to every feature's format and usage examples.
+* The **Command Summary** section provides a quick summary to every feature's format!
+It includes usage examples to get started as well.

-A table of content is also provided at the start of this document to allow you to navigate to each section easily.
+A table of content is also provided at the start of this document to allow you to navigate to each section and subsection easily.

 ### 2.3 User Guide Icons
 The table below shows the icons used in this document with its associated meaning.